UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 we can perform a "soft" reset with `git reset --soft`, which marks all the files as changed and let's us decide what to add to the staging area.
+Note that this is only possible in the terminal, and not via JupyterLab.

 ---